DiegoFischerDev/publisher-documantation/src/app/docs/basic-installation/introduction/page.md

     description: Overview of the four distinct types of installation for the Publisher Analytics plugin.
 ---

+The essential setup of the Publisher Analytics plugin allows for monitoring user behavior, encompassing:

+1. Total number of visitors
+2. Overall clicks
+3. Scroll depth
+4. Time spent on sections
+5. New visitor count
+6. Navigation origins
+7. IP-based visitor location

-This guide provides an overview of the four distinct types of installation for the Publisher Analytics plugin.
+This guide provides an overview of distinct types of installation for the Publisher Analytics plugin.
 The installation process varies depending on the type of website you are working with.
-The four types of installations are:

-1. Basic HTML Sites
-2. WordPress Sites

 Each type of installation has its own unique requirements and steps, which are covered in more detail in their respective sections of this documentation.

 ---